 - Disturbed sleep or difficulty in breathing during sleep

-- How adenoids can be treated
+How adenoids can be treated?

 During early childhood, adenoids tend to be the largest and thereafter, they begin to shrink.
 In most cases, the adenoids reduce in size or disappear by adolescence.
 Therefore, adenoid removal mostly occurs in the case of young children.
+(Read more: What parents should know about adenoids in children)

 In adults, however, adenoid removal may be necessary if there is a possibility of cancer or if there is a tumor present on the adenoids.

 The enlargement of adenoids can be treated with medications or other treatments.
-But if the symptoms are persistent, then the doctor may recommend removal of the adenoids.
+But if the symptoms are persistent, then the doctor may recommend the removal of the adenoids.
 This procedure of surgical removal is called adenoidectomy.

-Complications, risks and side effects of removal
+10 Complications, Risks and Side effects of Adenoids removal

 Adenoid removal is generally a safe procedure.
 Surgeons perform around 13,000 adenoid removals every year, and healthy children have almost no risk of complications.
 However, even the best adenoidectomy surgery may have side effects.